(circle image)

 (resize* image width height)

-Resize the given image to width and height.
-Used as an internal function by resize.
+Resize the given image to width

 Note: the method of resizing may change in the future as there are better, iterative, solutions to balancing speed vs. quality.
 See the perils of Image.getScaledInstance().

-Note: the method of resizing may change in the future as there are better,
+Resize the given image to `width` and `height`.
+Used as an internal function by `resize`.
+Note: the method of resizing may change in the future as there are better, iterative, solutions to balancing speed vs. quality.
+See [the perils of Image.getScaledInstance()](https://today.java.net/pub/a/today/2007/04/03/perils-of-image-getscaledinstance.html).

 (rotate image theta)

-Rotates image through angle `theta`, where `theta` is
+Rotates image through angle theta

 an integer multiple of 90.

-If `theta > 0`, the image is rotated clockwise.
+, the image is rotated clockwise.

-If `theta < 0`, the image is rotated anticlockwise.
+, the image is rotated anticlockwise.

 (scale image f)

-Scales an image by a factor f.
+Scales an image by a factor f

-If 0.0 < f < 1.0 the image is scaled down.
+If 0.0 < f < 1.0

-If f > 1.0 the image is scaled up.
+If f > 1.0

+the image is scaled up.

+Scales an image by a factor `f`.
 If `0.0 < f < 1.0` the image is scaled down.
 If `f > 1.0` the image is scaled up.

 (triangle image & [{:keys [position]}])